 Speaking of books — PaperBackSwap is a great way to get books for just the cost of a media mail package!
 We add them to our auto request list and are amazed at the treasures we get to add to our shelves this way.

-I’m also an affiliate for my web host, HostGator – as well as for a variety of other web hosts for WordPress.
-So if you happen to need a web host, please sign up using my affiliate links here.
-And, if you’re just looking for domains, I love using NameCheap for purchasing additional domains — they’re fast, easy, and have free privacy guard!
+I’m also an affiliate for the web host services I use — Agathon Group and BigScoots — as well as for a variety of other web hosts for WordPress.
+So if you happen to need a web host, I’d be honored if you’d sign up using my affiliate links here.
+And, if you’re just looking for domains, I love using NameCheap for purchasing additional domains: they’re fast, easy, and have free privacy guard!

 My website is built on the Genesis Framework from StudioPress; I recommend them frequently, and am a StudioPress affiliate.
-I use MailChimp for my blog’s email subscriptions, and I think they’re so great I’m an affiliate for them, too.
-I also use Mad Mimi and FeedBlitz from time to time–and yes, those are affiliate links, too.
+I use ConvertKit for my email subscription service, and I think they’re so great I’m an affiliate for them, too.
+I also use MailChimp and Mad Mimi from time to time–and yes, those are affiliate links, too.
+(Read my recommendations for email subscription services here.)